umich-its-networking/git-training-pub/ex-branching-merging.md

 Aloha [Maintainer]
 ```

-Commit the change to the `add-greeting` branch, and push to your remote.
+Commit the change to the `add-greeting` branch, and push.
 (You should still have `add-greeting` checked out locally, so you shouldn't have to make any changes before running these commands.)

 ```terminal
 $ git commit -a -m 'Fix greeting'